OpenHumans/archive-genevieve-201505/README.md

 django_celery_fileprocess_example
 =================================

+This project is a demo of implementing Celery and Django to perform asynchronous processing of an uploaded file.
+In this demo, a file is uploaded, processed with python's gzip module to create a compressed version, and the resulting .gz file is made available for download.

 Installation
 ------------
-These instructions were written for Ubuntu Linux.
+These instructions were written for Ubuntu Linux 13.10 or 14.04.

 ### Clone the Git repository ###

-* Navigate to the directory you want to have the code in, and clone the repository with:
-`git clone git://github.com/madprime/django_celery_fileprocess_example`.
+Navigate to the directory you want to have the code in, and clone the repository with: `git clone git://github.com/madprime/django_celery_fileprocess_example`.

 ### Install pip, virtualenv, and virtualenvwrapper ###